systopia/funding/docs/administration/installation.md

 - Activate **Acquire CiviRemote ID** at `/admin/config/services/civiremote.` with Parameter mapping: **Email** → **email**
 - Activate the option **Remote Contact Matching Enabled** at `/civicrm/admin/remotetools`.

-!!! question
-    What is the best order between this and the following two paragraphs?
-Remote Contact Matching needs to be enabled in order to create / synchronise the Drupal roles "RemoteContacts: match and link" and "RemoteContacts: retrieve".
-The API key needs to be set to configure the CMRF profile.
-Does synchronising of the roles work before the configuration of the CMRF profile is finished?

 ## Configure CiviMRF

 Set up an API User: